NiamhAstra/ObsidianTodoistSync/README.md

 - One-way content sync (Obsidian → Todoist).
 Completion syncs back.
 - Requires at least one tag mapping to sync tasks
 - Wiki links are stripped from task titles when sent to Todoist

+## Privacy & Network

+This plugin communicates with the Todoist REST API (api.todoist.com) to sync tasks.
+Your API token is stored locally in Obsidian's plugin data and is only sent to Todoist servers.
+No other data is collected or transmitted.

 ## Development